ROLES AND TASKS OF THE KINGDOM OF GOD

 I have given them the glory that you gave me, that they may be one as we are one: (John 17:22)

-It is my opinion that Isaiah, Chapter Sixty will take place at the next appearing of the Lord Jesus.
+In my opinion, Isaiah chapter 60 will take place at the next appearing of the Lord Jesus.
 He will raise the bodies of his saints, clothe their bodies with incorruptible resurrection Life, and catch them up to Himself.

 Then He will descend with His saints to install the Kingdom of God upon the earth.
 There first will be the Battle of Armageddon, in which the army of Antichrist will be totally defeated.
 Antichrist and the False Prophet will be thrown into the Lake of Fire.
-Then, after Joel’s army has cleansed the earth of the residue of the works of Satan, the saints will return with the Lord to Jerusalem, I think it will be at this time that Isaiah, Chapter Sixty, will be fulfilled.
+Then, after Joel’s army has cleansed the earth of the residue of the works of Satan, the saints will return with the Lord to Jerusalem.
+I think it will be at this time that Isaiah chapter 60 will be fulfilled.

 People from all over the world will see the Glory of God hovering over the elect.
 They will be drawn to Jerusalem to be blessed by the God of Heaven.